njfsmallet/pipebot/README.md

 - The conversation memory is stored in `~/.pipebot/memory`.
 - The knowledge base is stored in `~/.pipebot/kb`.
 - The embedding model used is "amazon.titan-embed-text-v2:0".
+- Set your Serper API key in the environment variable `SERPER_API_KEY`.

 ## AWS CLI Integration